East Africa Toolkit: AYSRH Demand Generation

 - English

-- Creates a platform for a shared understanding as well as dissemination of new information on family planning
+- Create a platform for a shared understanding as well as for dissemination of new information on contraception.

-- Improves access to reproductive health information and services for young people at the community level
+- Improve access to reproductive health information and services for specialized groups at the community level, such as like young people, men, people living with disabilities, etc.

-- Helps the community gain insights into the benefits of sexual and reproductive health care for adolescents and youth
+- Help the community gain insights into the benefits of sexual and reproductive health (SRH) care for men and women of reproductive age, including adolescents and youth.

-- Allows for an opportunity to express different views and overcome common cultural and religious barriers to youth’s access of reproductive health information and services
+- Allow for an opportunity to express different views and overcome common cultural and religious barriers to access to reproductive health information and services among specialized groups (men, youth, people living with disability, etc.).

-- Helps secure community participation, support and commitment to problem solving for sustained positive reproductive health behavior change among adolescents and youth
+- Help secure community participation, support and commitment to problem solving for sustained positive reproductive health behavior change among community members, especially among adolescents and youth.

 Evidence